Shui-Group/TargetDIA/README.md

       + For pDeep2 (a subset of config)

-        ```json
+        ```python
         {
-            "TrainsetFolder": "/path/to/just/generated/data/folder",  // The folder stores pDeep2 training data.
+            "TrainsetFolder": "/path/to/just/generated/data/folder",  # The folder stores pDeep2 training data.
 This can be directed to the folder generated in the last step
-            "ModelOutFolder": "/store/new/model/param/in/this/folder/",  // Where to store the generated pDeep2 model.
+            "ModelOutFolder": "/store/new/model/param/in/this/folder/",  # Where to store the generated pDeep2 model.
 Notice that this need a folder to store plural files but not a file path
-            "ModelOutName": "A_fine_tuned_model_param",  // Define the generated model name
+            "ModelOutName": "A_fine_tuned_model_param",  # Define the generated model name
-            "PretrainedModelPath": "/path/to/pDeep2/pretrained_models/pretrain-180921-modloss/or_others",  // Use this model param as the pre-trained model param.
+            "PretrainedModelPath": "/path/to/pDeep2/pretrained_models/pretrain-180921-modloss/or_others",  # Use this model param as the pre-trained model param.
 Notice this should be a pure base name with no suffix.
 All pre-trained model params are stored in pretrained_models/model-180921-modloss in pDeep2 model folder
-            "TensorboardFolder": "/store/tensorboard/file/in/this/folder/"  // Folder for tensorboard
+            "TensorboardFolder": "/store/tensorboard/file/in/this/folder/"  # Folder for tensorboard
         }
         ```

       + For DeepRTPlus

-        ```json
+        ```python
         {
-            "PATH_PretrainModel": "/path/to/deeprt_plus/param/dia_all_epo20_dim24_conv8/dia_all_epo20_dim24_conv8_filled.pt-or_others",  // Define the path of pre-trained DeepRT model param.
+            "PATH_PretrainModel": "/path/to/deeprt_plus/param/dia_all_epo20_dim24_conv8/dia_all_epo20_dim24_conv8_filled.pt-or_others",  # Define the path of pre-trained DeepRT model param.
 Three params are stored in param/dia_all_epo20_dim24_conv[8,10,12]
-            "Conv_Train": 8,  // Define the conv kernal size.
+            "Conv_Train": 8,  # Define the conv kernal size.
 This should be same as the pre-trained model param used
-            "PATH_TrainSet": "/path/to/just/generated/data",  // Define the training data file for DeepRT
+            "PATH_TrainSet": "/path/to/just/generated/data",  # Define the training data file for DeepRT
-            "PATH_TrainResult": "/path/of/training/data/result",  // The output path of training result.
+            "PATH_TrainResult": "/path/of/training/data/result",  # The output path of training result.
 This will contain the input RTs final predicted RTs for further analysis
-            "PATH_SavePrefix": "/path/to/store/generated/model/params",  // A folder to store the generated DeepRT model params
+            "PATH_SavePrefix": "/path/to/store/generated/model/params",  # A folder to store the generated DeepRT model params
-            "PATH_TestSet": "/path/to/test/data",  // File for model test
+            "PATH_TestSet": "/path/to/test/data",  # File for model test
-            "PATH_Log": "/path/to/store/log/file"  // Where to store the training log
+            "PATH_Log": "/path/to/store/log/file"  # Where to store the training log
         }
         ```